Resources

 Short course rankings and long course rankings should not be mixed without clear labelling.
 The same swimmer may look stronger in one course than another because starts, turns, pacing and meet opportunities differ.

 Age group rules can also change the view.
 Some ranking contexts use age at a date, while others may use age on race day or a competition-specific rule.
-Parents should always check the context behind any ranking position.
+Always check the context behind any ranking position before comparing county rankings, regional rankings or national rankings.

 How to use rankings without adding pressure

-Ranking context can help a parent understand whether a swimmer's main event is becoming more competitive, but it should not be used to create rivalry or public pressure.
-A child can make excellent progress even if their ranking does not move quickly.
+Ranking context can help explain whether a swimmer's main event is becoming more competitive, but it should not be used to create rivalry or public pressure.
+A swimmer can make excellent progress even if their ranking does not move quickly.

 The healthier pattern is to pair rankings with PB progress, race frequency, standards gaps and the swimmer's own history.
 That keeps attention on development rather than comparison for its own sake.